hypriot/image-builder-rpi/.github/PULL_REQUEST_TEMPLATE.md

 2. On this page, click the `Jobs` tab, next to `Pipeline`
 3. Click the green `Passed` button
 4. Click `Download` in the right-hand sidebar
+5. Unzip the `artifacts.zip` file, and also the `hypriotos-rpi-camera_web.img.zip` within it
+6. Use a program like https://etcher.io/ to flash it to an SD card

 You'll also be able to read the output of the image generation in this window.